Paddy Reid: Rugby league

 At the end of the 1947/48 season, Reid made an economic decision to switch codes to professional rugby league.
-He originally joined English team Huddersfield, along with Triple Crown winning team mate John "Jack" Daly, but after a few months, Reid switched clubs to Halifax.
+He originally joined English team Huddersfield, along with Triple Crown winning teammate John "Jack" Daly, but after a few months, Reid switched clubs to Halifax.
 In 1949 he was part of the Halifax team that reached the Challenge Cup final, losing at Wembley to Bradford.

 Although Reid returned to Ireland just three years after leaving, any switch to league ended in lifetime bans from the union game.
 Despite this Reid continued to coach in Ireland behind the scenes.

 Honoured by Rugby League Ireland

 On 25 March 2004 six footballers were inducted into Rugby League Ireland's inaugural Hall of Fame at the Rugby League Heritage Centre in Huddersfield, they were; John "Jack" Daly (Huddersfield/Featherstone Rovers), Robert "Bob" Kelly (Keighley/Wakefield Trinity/Batley), Seamus McCallion (Halifax/Leeds/Bramley), Thomas "Tom" McKinney, (Salford/Warrington/St. Helens), Terry O'Connor (Salford/Wigan Warriors/Widnes Vikings), Patrick "Paddy" Reid (Huddersfield/Halifax).
 He died on 8 January 2016 in Limerick.